MaskyS/augmented-desk/pages/About.md

+- About Me
 	- Hi, I'm Kifah.
-I'm interested in complex systems and tools for thought, where I believe the solutions to our problems lie.
+I'm interested in the intersection of complex systems and tools for thought, where I believe the solutions to our problems lie.
-- These are my working notes.
-	- I want to see how I can work in public.
+- About these notes
 	- I'm mostly going to be writing about the nature of information, [[Tools for Thought]], programming.
 		- Might throw in some stuff about [[biohacking]] [[nootropics]] [[ADHD]] in the future.